 The work detailed in this paper was supported by both BAE Systems and the Engineering and Physical Sciences Research Council (EPSRC).
 The authors would like to extend their gratitude to Drs.
-John Ross and Graham Foster of QinetiQ (Bedford) for providing the experimental data and to Dr. David Kirkham of BAE Systems (Farnborough) for the many useful discussions on cavity flows.
+John Ross and Graham Foster of QinetiQ (Bedford) for providing the experimental data.